racine-p-a/victoria2_linux_mod_manager/README.md

 Now, just follow the steps explained in the upper half of the (ugly) interface.
 - launch steam
 - add a launch option to the game (`PROTON_DUMP_DEBUG_COMMANDS=1 %command%`)
+- force the use of a specific Steam Play compatibility : `Proton 4.11-13`.
 - launch victoria 2
 - one you are on the game main menu, quit the game
 - click on ___Save your data___ in the mod manager interface, this should detect all the mods you already have